Pickling: Northern Europe

 In Britain, pickled onions and pickled eggs are often sold in pubs and fish and chip shops.
 Pickled beetroot, walnuts, and gherkins, and condiments such as Branston Pickle and piccalilli are typically eaten as an accompaniment to pork pies and cold meats, sandwiches or a ploughman's lunch.
 Other popular pickles in the UK are pickled mussels, cockles, red cabbage, mango chutney, sauerkraut, and olives.
 Rollmops are also quite widely available under a range of names from various producers both within and out of the UK.

-Pickled herring, rollmops, and salmon are popular in Scandinavia.
-Pickled cucumbers and red garden beets are important as condiments for several traditional dishes.
+Pickled fish, specifically herring and salmon, are popular in Scandinavia.
+Pickled cucumbers, beets and radishes are used as condiments for several traditional dishes.
 Pickled capers are also common in Scandinavian cuisine.

 North America

 In the United States and Canada, pickled cucumbers (most often referred to simply as "pickles"), olives, and sauerkraut are most commonly seen, although pickles common in other nations are also very widely available.
 In Canada and the US, there may be a distinction made between gherkins (usually smaller), and pickles (larger pickled cucumbers).

 Sweet pickles made with fruit are more common in the cuisine of the American South.
 The pickling "syrup" is made with vinegar, brown sugar, and whole spices such as cinnamon sticks, allspice and cloves.
 Fruit pickles can be made with an assortment of fruits including watermelon, cantaloupe, Concord grapes and peaches.

 Canadian pickling is similar to that of Britain.
 Through the winter, pickling is an important method of food preservation.
 Pickled cucumbers, onions, and eggs are common.
 Pickled egg and pickled sausage make popular pub snacks in much of English Canada.
 Chow-chow is a tart vegetable mix popular in the Maritime Provinces and the Southern United States, similar to piccalilli.
 Pickled fish is commonly seen, as in Scotland, and kippers may be seen for breakfast, as well as plentiful smoked salmon.
 Meat is often also pickled or preserved in different brines throughout the winter, most prominently in the harsh climate of Newfoundland.

 Pickled eggs are common in many regions of the United States.
 Pickled herring is available in the Upper Midwest.
 Giardiniera, a mixture of pickled peppers, celery and olives, is a popular condiment in Chicago and other Midwestern cities with large Italian-American populations, and is often consumed with Italian beef sandwiches.

 Pennsylvania Dutch Country has a strong tradition of pickled foods, including chow-chow and red beet eggs.
 In the Southern United States, pickled okra and watermelon rind are popular, as are deep-fried pickles and pickled pig's feet, pickled chicken eggs, pickled quail eggs, pickled garden vegetables and pickled sausage.

 Various pickled vegetables, fish, or eggs may make a side dish to a Canadian lunch or dinner.
 Popular pickles in the Pacific Northwest include pickled asparagus and green beans.
 Pickled fruits like blueberries and early green strawberries are paired with meat dishes in restaurants.